onap/integration-usecases-A1-policy-enforcement/doc/dosc_A1_PE_PoC.rst

 **Policy Enforcement scenario**:

 - A1 PE Simulator deployed as CNF in ONAP
-- A1 PE Simulator is configured as RIC in ONAP Policy Managment Service
+- A1 PE Simulator is configured as RIC in ONAP Policy Management Service
 - RAPPs are deployed in ONAP as DCAE MS (to monitor and optimize behavior of RAN)
 - RIC simulates a sleeping cell behavior
 - Detection of sleeping cell in A1 policy, triggers handover of emergency UEs to the next available cell